Malladihalli Raghavendra: Later life

 He met Siddharudha Swami to do social works in Hubli, Karnataka; but left after few days for Tumkur.

 Kumaraswamy started his association with K. Shivaram Karanth, a budding artist, who later, acquired the skills of drama, and its intricate styles, at the Amba Prasaditha Nataka Company, in Tumkur.
 Shivaram Karanth took Raghavendra to Ranganatha Thamankar, who offered him a job as a clerk at his drama company.
 He was entrusted with the sales of tickets and disbursement of salaries and wages to the staff of the drama company.
 Later during this period, he left his job.

 He has said he learnt from Paramahamsa Yogananda, Swami Shivananda Tirtha and the wrestler Rajaratna Manick Rao,.
 Kumaraswamy learnt various martial arts under the guidance of Manekrao.

 He was sent to Lahore to learn under from Lakshman Das, a Yoga and Ayurvedic practitioner.

-Jaggi Vasudev was an 11-year-old boy when he came in contact with Swamiji (who was then 78 years old) and learned hatha yoga from him.
+Jaggi Vasudev was 12 or 13 years of age when he came in contact with Swamiji (who was then about 81 years old) and learned hatha yoga from him.
 Later on Jaggi Vasudev founded the Isha Foundation and came to be known as Sadhguru by his followers.